MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-overview.md

 - Visit [Developer](performance-developer.md) to learn about how to code for performance in AL.
 - Visit [Online](performance-online.md) to learn more about performance in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] service.
 - Visit [On-Premises](performance-onprem.md) to learn more about the various ways the different components in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] can be configured to achieve better performance for an on-premises installation.
+- Visit [How to Work with a Performance Problem](performance-work-perf-problem.md) to learn more on how to tackle a performance problem.

 The video series *Performance Considerations when Building an App* is also a good starting point to learn more about performance of [!INCLUDE[prodshort](../developer/includes/prodshort.md)]: